Cornell-MAE-UG/spring-2025-portfolio-JuliieNam/_projects/MAE_3270_Project.md

 Images of the CAD model are shown below.
 The key dimensions of my design are L = 20 inches, h = 0.6 inches, b = 0.25 inches, and c = 1.

+The boundary condition used in this project was adding clamped conditions to the drive (meaning that the displacement in the x, y, and z directions was zero).
+Force was applied at the other end of the wrench in the x direction with a magnitude of M/L = 30 lbf.
+Photos are shown below of the boundary condition and force.

 The material that I used was AISI 4340.
 Here are the relevant mechanical properties that I used for my analysis:
 Young’s Modulus: 29 x 10^6 psi